Book Barbados (Oct 18-25) Selling Fast! Pay in 3 with Klarna

 Don’t hog all the waves

-Communicate and if you’re wrong, say sorry
+Communicate and if you are wrong, say sorry

 Respect the locals